-On March 11, 2020, the World Heath Organization declared COVID-19 a global pandemic.
-The duration and impact of this pandemic on First Capital remains unknown at this time.
+On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic.
+The duration and long-term impact of this pandemic on First Capital remains unknown at this time.
 As such, it is not possible to reliably estimate the length and severity of the impact of COVID-19 on First Capital's financial results and operations.

-A substantial portion of First Capital's tenants were forced to close in accordance with government regulations or were operating at a reduced capacity, which may negatively impact their ability to pay rent in accordance with the terms of their lease.
+A substantial portion of First Capital's tenants were forced to close in accordance with government regulations or were or have been operating at a reduced capacity, which may negatively impact their ability to pay rent in accordance with the terms of their lease.
 First Capital has received a large number of rent deferral requests from tenants across the country and some of its tenants have withheld rent.
 Qualifying small business tenants were granted an initial two months' rent deferral as part of First Capital's Small Business Support Program and other tenants have been or may be granted similar or more substantial rent relief on a case by case basis.
 A substantial number of tenants elected to participate in the government relief program, CECRA, including many that had initially been part of First Capital's Small Business Support Program.
-There is no certainty as to whether other government relief programs will be made available to property owners or tenants and whether they will be beneficial to First Capital.
-The extent to which non-essential businesses can reopen remains uncertain and there is no certainty that these businesses will be allowed to remain open should governmental authorities reinstate business closures.
+There is no certainty as to the extent recently announced government relief programs, including the Canada Emergency Rent Subsidy ("CERS") will benefit FCR or its tenants.
+The extent to which certain non-essential businesses can reopen remains uncertain and there is no certainty that these businesses will be allowed to remain open should governmental authorities reinstate business closures.
 Additionally, First Capital may be required to take further action that negatively impacts its financial results and operations in response to directives of government and public health authorities or that are in the best interests of the health and safety of its employees, tenants, partners and other stakeholders, as necessary.